-Douglas Mugweni is a highly qualified Zimbabwean engineer.
-Registered as a Professional Engineer PR.Eng with the Engineering Council of South Africa (ECSA), he is a Senior Member of the South African Institution of Electrical Engineers (SMSAIEE) and a Member of the Institution of Engineering and Technology (MIET) in the UK.
+Registered as a Professional Engineer PR.Eng with the Engineering Council of South Africa (ECSA), Douglas is a Senior Member of the South African Institution of Electrical Engineers (SMSAIEE) and a Member of the Institution of Engineering and Technology (MIET) in the UK.
 He is also pursuing registration as a Chartered Engineer with the same institution.

 He has considerable professional experience within the engineering sector, particularly in the power generation sector gained in Zimbabwe and South Africa.
 Before moving to South Africa he started his career as a Graduate Trainee Engineer in the Process Control section in 2002 with Zimbabwe Power Company, a subsidiary of ZESA Holdings, based at Hwange Power Station.
 He rose through the ranks in the company up to the position of Senior Engineer.
 He also acted in the position of Section Engineer in charge of the Process Control section.
 Currently he holds the position of System Engineer: Control and Instrumentation with Eskom Generation at Camden Power Station, situated close to Ermelo in the Mpumalanga Province of South Africa.
 He has also acted in the position of Control and Instrumentation Engineering Manager on several long periods.